We Need You!

 The Patient Participation Group [PPG] is independent but works in a close and positive partnership with the Rothschild House Surgery [RHS] Group.
 All its members are volunteers and RHS Group patients.
 The PPG speaks for patients, bringing their concerns and experiences forward to influence the way care is delivered.
 One of the GPs, usually Dr. Jon Hykin and a member of the management team attend PPG meetings.
 It is not a forum for individual complaints which are resolved by a robust separate process – see the complaints policy.

 It is important that the PPG represents all patients of the RHS Group, so we have recruited some members from The New Surgery (TNS) which previously had no PPG.
 However, we need more members aged 20 to 45 years with young families, as well as teenagers to represent these groups of patients.

 We have set up a champion system where individual PPG members speak up for particular groups.
 So far, we have been able to represent those with long term conditions, carers, the disabled and vulnerable and those with dementia.

 The PPG also feeds into the wider NHS network in Dacorum and beyond providing patient voices and influencing the way services develop, particularly across borders into Buckinghamshire.
 We also played a part when the practice was inspected in 2017 by the Care Quality Commission (CQC) and more recently when The New Surgery was inspected by CQC.

-This is an update on our activities since our June newsletter.
-We are pleased to report a couple of new recruits to the Patient Participation Group (PPG) since our last newsletter, Roger Sheppard from The New Surgery (TNS) and Jennifer Underhill from Rothschild House Surgery.
+This is an update on our activities since our September newsletter.
+We are pleased to report two new recruits to the Patient Participation Group (PPG) since our last newsletter, David Griffiths and Susan Pettifer from The New Surgery (TNS).
 Anyone with an interest in helping to support health services in our area, and ensuring the patients’ voice is heard, is welcome to contact us, either via email firstname.lastname@example.org or in writing care of one of the surgeries’ reception desks, marking the envelope for the attention of the Patient Participation Group.
 However, please note we cannot take up individual complaints which should in the first instance be addressed to the organisation concerned.

 The New Surgery (TNS)